Joseph F. Holson: WIL Research Laboratories

-In March 1987, Dr. Holson was appointed Vice President and Director of Developmental and Reproductive Toxicology at WIL Research Laboratories, Inc., in Ashland, Ohio.
+In March 1987, Holson was appointed Vice President and Director of Developmental and Reproductive Toxicology at WIL Research Laboratories, Inc., in Ashland, Ohio.
 In August 1988, he was promoted to President and Director of WIL Research.
 During the next 20 years, he was responsible for all fiduciary and scientific aspects of the company’s operations.
 He remained scientifically active by serving as a study director upon special request, selectively reviewing data and reports, advising sponsors regarding toxicologic and product development issues, serving as a consultant to federal agencies, publishing scientific papers, giving presentations to various community and scientific organizations, and lecturing at Ashland University.
 He also served on Ashland University’s Science Advisory Board (1990-2008) and Board of Trustees (1993-1998), as well as Pfizer's Advisory Panel for Developmental and Reproductive Toxicology and Johnson & Johnson's Advisory Panel for Pediatric-Approved Pharmaceuticals.

-Under Joe Holson's leadership, WIL Research grew from approximately 30 employees and negative profitability into a dynamic contract research organization employing more than 600 individuals, with an 18% compound annual growth rate and nearly $40 million annual EBITDA.
+Under Holson's leadership, WIL Research grew from approximately 30 employees and negative profitability into a dynamic contract research organization employing more than 600 individuals, with an 18% compound annual growth rate and nearly $40 million annual EBITDA.
 This success was attributed to the internationally recognized scientific prowess of WIL's staff, the company's study director-centric business model (which viewed each study director as an individual business unit with scientific, project management, and marketing responsibilities), and internally developed innovations such as the industry's first protocol-driven toxicology data management software system.
 Holson emphasized direct scientist-to-scientist interaction as much as possible across the entire scope of each project, which gained WIL Research numerous accolades from its clients.

 After nearly two decades of sustained organic growth, Holson led WIL Research through a period of private capital-financed expansion, beginning with a management buyout (in partnership with Behrman Capital) and formation of a holding company (WRH) in 2004.
 The expansion continued with acquisitions in the U.S. and Europe, culminating in the $500 million sale of WRH to American Capital, Ltd. (NASDAQ:ACAS) in 2007.
 After the sale to ACAS, he served as Vice President and Chief Scientific Officer of the global entity while continuing to serve as President and Director of WIL Research Laboratories in Ashland, Ohio until his retirement from active management duties in November 2008.
 He served on the Board of Directors of WRH from its inception in 2004 until February 2009.